AustinQuant/ito-process-book/README.md

 # Ito Process Book

 Numerical implementations of common processes in Stochastic Analysis.
-Mostly for educational/illustrative purposes but also functions as a library for equities/IR models.
+Mostly for educational/illustrative purposes but hoping to expand into a library for equities/IR models.

 ## Contents So Far
 - [Wiener Process](https://en.wikipedia.org/wiki/Wiener_process)